 To measure both IEG expression levels and neuronal activity chronically, we used a combination of transgenic mice that express GFP under the control of an IEG promoter and viral delivery of a red variant of a genetically encoded calcium indicator.
 We did this for three different IEGs (c-fos, egr1, and Arc), in three groups of mice separately.
-EGFP-Arc and c-Fos-GFP mice are transgenic mice that express a fusion protein of Arc or c-Fos, and GFP downstream of either an Arc or a c-fos promoter, respectively (Barth et al., 2004; Okuno et al., 2012), while the EGR1-GFP mouse expresses GFP under an egr1 promotor (Xie et al., 2014).
+EGFP-Arc and c-Fos-GFP mice are transgenic mice that express a fusion protein of Arc or c-Fos, and GFP downstream of either an Arc or a c-fos promoter, respectively (Barth et al., 2004; Okuno et al., 2012), while the EGR1-GFP mouse expresses GFP under an egr1 promoter (Xie et al., 2014).
 Although there are a number of caveats to using GFP levels in these mouse lines as a proxy for IEG expression levels (see Discussion), there is a strong overlap between post-mortem antibody staining for the respective IEG and GFP expression in all three mouse lines (Barth et al., 2004; Okuno et al., 2012; Xie et al., 2014; Yassin et al., 2010).
 Throughout the manuscript, we will use IEG expression to mean GFP expression levels in these mice.
 To measure calcium activity, we used an AAV2/1-Ef1a-jRGECO1a viral vector to express the genetically encoded red calcium indicator jRGECO1a (Dana et al., 2016).
 This biased our recordings to excitatory neurons, as in the first few weeks after the injection, the Ef1a promoter restricts expression mainly to excitatory neurons (Attinger et al., 2017).